oskarbarcz/oskarbarcz/README.md

 Catch me:

 - Warsaw, Poland - on site
-- Wrocław, Poland - November 23 to 24th and December 1 to 2nd
-- Brussels, Belgium - SymfonyCon December 5 to8th
 - Harlingen, Netherlands - December 29th to January 6th
+- Barcelona, Spain - January 25th to 29th
+- Dubai, United Arab Emirated - February 10th to 16th

 Also, I'm always eager for networking meetups!
 I can be met at:
 - [Venture Cafe](https://venturecafewarsaw.org) organized by [CIC](https://cic.com/about/) (each Thursday)